DiegelD/CarND-Path-Planning-Project/README.md

 * PLCR: Prepare Lane Change Right
 * LCR: Lane Change Right

 Any pair can be conected by one or more transistions.
-So from the KL its possible to transtion to PLCL/PCLR and from there to Lane Change or back to KP if transistion is not possible due to a vehicle at the other lane.
-The LCL / LCR states only transition back to KP.
+So from the *KL* its possible to transtion to *PLCL/PCLR* and from there to *Lane Change* or back to *KP* if transistion is not possible due to a vehicle at the other lane.
+The *LCL/LCR* states only transition back to *KP*.
 The vector or possible trajectories is handelt by the function `successor_states` in the `Car.cpp` file.

 An example of a finte state machine is seen in the image below.
 In this project as imput we get an vector of possible next states.